TarekJor/NLProgramming-resources/README.md

 A curated list of Natural Language Programming resources (is not Natural Language Processing per se)

-## Functional programming with languages and semantics
+## Functional programming with languages and semantics support

-Haskell
+- Haskell
-Ocaml
+- Ocaml
-F#
+- F#
-C#
+- C#
-Wolfram Language from WolframAlpha
+- Wolfram Language from WolframAlpha
-Scala
+- Scala
-Erlang
+- Erlang
+- C++ (low-medium level backend and modules)

 ## Prototyping and semantics